c64scene-ar/c64demo/README.md

 	#lft/lft.pef                    space
 	-                               -

-Every scene must his own Makefile, and create a .pef, .efo, and .prg files.
+Every scene must have his own Makefile, and create a .pef, .efo, and .prg files.
 Here is a sample of a Makefile that works with KickAssembler instead of default xa65 of spindle